dreamhost/dreamhost.css/contributing.md

 ## General
 If code is unfinished, indicate with a TODO comment and any relevant JIRA tickets and expected completion dates.

 Code review to existing guidelines.
-If you disagree with a guideline, up a ticket to deal with that separately and follow the guidelines in the mean time.
+If you disagree with a guideline, create a ticket to deal with that separately and follow the guidelines in the mean time.

 We currently use JIRA for tickets.
 Please reference any relevant tickets in your pull request.